ronjacobdinero15/usePopcorn/README.md

-# usePopcorn (Movie App)
+# Popcorn (Movie App)

-This is a practice project.
+A movie app designed to practice a litte bit of a real world of React development.

 ## What I've Learned